 According to Ethan Bryant, Five Pack Creative Partner, Finance, the timeline also benefits those of us who are frequent task-switchers: “The ability to edit the timeline retroactively by clicking and dragging is great.
 If I started and stopped timers every time I switched gears, I’d spend my whole day doing just that.”

 2) Clients [With Budgets] Rejoice!

 Have you ever had that awkward we’re-over-budget conversation with a client?
 It’s not fun.
 Odds are you know how important it is to work within a client’s budget constraints.
-Hours for teams eliminates those nasty, end-of-the-pay-period surprises where you discover you’re over budget.
+Hours for teams eliminate those nasty, end-of-the-pay-period surprises where you discover you’re over budget.
 Jeremy Stroud says, “It would be easy to blow the budget if you couldn’t track your time closely.”
 Depending on how close you monitor team activity on Hours, you can give your client a heads-up long before it’s time to send that infarction-inducing bill.
-Five Pack Creative has always strived to meet our clients’ budget needs – quite successfully – however the process of tracking that effort has not always been easy.
-In the short time we have been using Hours for teams, at least two specific projects come to mind where the new process has, not only been more efficient, but has proven to be invaluable for client relations.
+Five Pack Creative has always strived to meet our clients’ budget needs – quite successfully – however, the process of tracking that effort has not always been easy.
+In the short time, we have been using Hours for teams, at least two specific projects come to mind where the new process has, not only been more efficient but has proven to be invaluable for client relations.

 3) Detailed Reports, Reporting For Duty

 FPC consultant and lifelong development rockstar, Vincent Guerin told us,